This is the quasi-comical looking back of my adventurous history as a web developer, my goofs, my successes, my failures, my hopes.

 So here I am, in the first quarter of 2018.
 I don’t code much anymore, and that’s a bummer.

-But I do lead, motivate, and mentor a team of developers located in India.
+But I do get to lead, motivate, and mentor a team of developers located in India.
 This is very challenging, especially with the whole timezone and communications barrier aspects.
+But still rewarding.

 And yet, my heart is in the code, always and forever I think.
 Since the very beginning in 1999.